 Your main menu should link from your homepage to all of your main pages or categories.
 If you WordPress website is a blog, your menu should be your categories.
 If you sell products, it should link to your product categories.

 For more granular navigation between your pages, consider adding breadcrumbs.
 Breadcrumbs show a user where they are in terms of the hierarchy of your content categories.
 It gives them the ability to quickly jump between areas.
 Breadcrumbs can also give you a SEO boost.

 Categories and Tags

-As mentioned, keeping your categories organised in the simplest way possible is good for many reasons.
+As mentioned, keeping your categories organized in the simplest way possible is good for many reasons.
 But there are also sub-categories for when one or more of your categories becomes too bloated.

 Like with categories, sub-categories should err on the side of simplicity.
-Find a way to organise the content in your main category into only a few sub-categories.
+Find a way to organize the content in your main category into only a few sub-categories.

 Tags, on the other hand, are used differently than categories.
 While categories can have an impact on your SEO, tags won’t change it much.
 But they’re a great way to tell your readers what your content is about.
 Don’t overdo them though—the idea is to loosely group content together that doesn’t fit into the same category, giving visitors another method of navigating your website.

 This guide, while thorough, isn’t comprehensive.
 There are numerous factors and variables that determine how successful you’ll rank on Google and other search engines.
 At WPAssist, we provide a WordPress website audit service that will identify underlying technical issues that have serious impacts on your SEO.
 If you’re serious about the longevity of your site, consider enlisting a WordPress management service to take your WordPress website to the next level.